dirigible-io/dirigible-io.github.io/docs-blogs/docs/2024/10/21/reports.md

 ![sale-table](../../../images/reports/sale-table.png)<br>

+### Queries

-2. **Queries** - The next step is to define the purpose of your reports.
+The next step is to define the purpose of your reports.
 It’s essential to create your queries early and verify that they function correctly.
 You can test this by pasting them into the Database perspective and ensuring they run without errors.

 - `Total sales by product`